Lädt …

 By this date you must take legal action, otherwise you lose all claims.
 For intentional misconduct by the carrier: 3 years.

-Report damage to the driver – do not simply sign!
+Note damage with the driver – do not sign blindly

 Compile documents